cloudflare/cloudflare-docs/content/pages/tutorials/Add GitHub Oauth authorization with Pages Functions/index.md

 ## Get Authorization from OAuth App

-The HTML file contains a script that links it to the `index.js`, where the client-side JavaScript for getting authorization and handling the code coming from your OAuth app will live.
+The HTML file contains a script that links it to the `index.js` file, where the client-side JavaScript for getting authorization and handling the code coming from your OAuth app will live.

 Before you continue, you will need to install [query-string](https://www.npmjs.com/package/query-string) package, which allows you to parse and stringify URL query strings.
 Do this by running `npm install query-string` at the root of your project.